PavlidisLab/gemma.R/README.md

 ## Code of Conduct

-Please note that the `GemmaAPI` project is released with the [Bioconductor Contributor Code of Conduct](http://bioconductor.org/about/code-of-conduct/).
+Please note that `gemma.R` is released with the [Bioconductor Contributor Code of Conduct](http://bioconductor.org/about/code-of-conduct/).
 By contributing to this project, you agree to abide by its terms.